enjoy-digital/litex/doc/fhdl.rst

 Case
 ====
-The ``Case`` object constructor takes as first parameter the expression to be tested, then a variable number of lists describing the various cases.

-Each list contains an expression (typically a constant) describing the value to be matched, followed by the statements to be executed when there is a match.
-The head of the list can be the an instance of the ``Default`` object.
+The ``Case`` object constructor takes as first parameter the expression to be tested, and a dictionary whose keys are the values to be matched, and values the statements to be executed in the case of a match.
+The special value ``"default"`` can be used as match value, which means the statements should be executed whenever there is no other match.

 Arrays
 ======
 The ``Array`` object represents lists of other objects that can be indexed by FHDL expressions.
-It is explicitely possible to:
+It is explicitly possible to:

 * nest ``Array`` objects to create multidimensional tables.
 * list any Python object in a ``Array`` as long as every expression appearing in a fragment ultimately evaluates to a ``Signal`` for all possible values of the indices.
 This allows the creation of lists of structured data.